yyu233/StudyNote/Docker/DataVolume.md

 You cannot specify a volume source in the Dockerfile: A common source of confusion when specifying volumes in a Dockerfile is trying to match the runtime syntax of a source and destination at image build time, this will not work.
 The Dockerfile can only specify the destination of the volume.
 It would be a trivial security exploit if someone could define the source of a volume since they could update a common image on the docker hub to mount the root directory into the container and then launch a background process inside the container as part of an entrypoint that adds logins to /etc/passwd, configures systemd to launch a bitcoin miner on next reboot, or searches the filesystem for credit cards, SSNs, and private keys to send off to a remote site.

+The host directory is declared at container run-time: The host directory (the mountpoint) is, by its nature, host-dependent.
+This is to preserve image portability, since a given host directory can’t be guaranteed to be available on all hosts.
+For this reason, you can’t mount a host directory from within the Dockerfile.
+The VOLUME instruction does not support specifying a host-dir parameter.
+You must specify the mountpoint when you create or run the container.